ahounsou-test/ms3_coding_challenge/README.md

         Allow creation and insertion of data into a database

-#H1Assumption made base on requirement:
+# Assumption made base on requirement:
     - Every row in the project will have 10 column
     - The name of the column in the db is not important
     - Name of the database is <input-filename>.db